Certifications / Microsoft

 • You might know that F5 starts the Slide Show from the first slide.
 But did you know that SHIFT+F5 starts at the current slide?

-• Did you know that you can click and hold your left and right mouse buttons together for two seconds to return to the first slide?
+• You can return to the first slide by clicking and holding your left and right mouse buttons together for two seconds.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.